Covid hits Comoros before Cameroon clash

 "In exceptional cases, the Organizing Committee of the Africa Cup of Nations will take the appropriate decision."

-Comoros will hope that the injury suffered by Ben Boina could be considered an exceptional case, given that the goalkeeper had to leave the field after a red card challenge by Ghana captain Andre Ayew.
+Comoros will hope the injury suffered by Ben Boina could be considered an exceptional case, given the keeper had to leave the field after a red-card challenge by Ghana captain Andre Ayew in Tuesday's Group C tie.

-On Tuesday, the islanders shocked the four-time champions when winning 3-2 to eliminate the Black Stars and take them into the Round of 16 as one of the four best third-placed sides.
+The islanders shocked the four-time champions, winning 3-2 to eliminate the Black Stars and take them into the last 16 as one of the four best third-placed sides.

+Comoros' game with Cameroon will be shown live on BBC Sport on Monday.

-Coach Abdou will be a major loss to the side as he is the driving force and inspiration behind their success, having engineered a wholesale overhaul in the minnows’ fortunes since taking charge in 2014.
+The absence of coach Abdou will be a major loss to the side as he is the driving force and inspiration behind their success, having engineered a wholesale overhaul in the minnows’ fortunes since taking charge in 2014.

-Standing in their way of a surprise run to the quarter-finals are African heavyweights Cameroon, who have been in good form so far – with captain Vincent Aboubakar boasting five goals from the three group games.
+Standing in their way of a surprise run to the quarter-finals are African heavyweights Cameroon, who have been in good form so far, with captain Vincent Aboubakar boasting five goals from the three group games.